bbc/gel/src/foundations/articles.md

 </figure>

 Headings are labels for sections of content, and heading tags should be used for no other purpose.
 A byline, for example, might take a heading-like larger/bolder text style.
-However, the name of the article's author does not name a subsection of the article itself.
+However, the name of the article's author does not name a subsection of the article.
 To 'pick out' the author name, use a `class` or a `<strong>` element.

 ### <mark is="bad"> Bad example: byline as heading